rsnpj/notes-site/notes/Year_3/Computational_Complexity/Cryptography.md

 -   Alice computes a permutation $\rho$ such that H is obtained from $G_i$ by permuting the vertices according to $\rho$
 -   Alice sends $\rho$ to Bob
 -   Bob checks that $G_i$ can be obtained from H using $\rho$.
 Bob accepts Alice is $\rho$ is correct for every repetition.

+> The strength comes in here that $\pi$ is easy to apply, but difficult to work backwards to get, just like with RSA

 ## Properties of zero knowledge proofs